newbiecoderwarehouse/Pull-Request-Challenge/README.md

 	- The body text text is optional.
 For this challenge, don't worry about putting anything in this area.
 	- When finished, click on the green 'Propose file change' button <br> ![enter image description here](https://s3-us-west-2.amazonaws.com/newbie-coder-warehouse/images/beginner-steps/propose-file-change.png)
 7. After the 'Comparing changes' page loads, click on "Create pull request" <br> ![enter image description here](https://s3-us-west-2.amazonaws.com/newbie-coder-warehouse/images/beginner-steps/comparing-changes.png)
  - Note: This is a interesting area to focus on.
-Scroll down and see the changes you have made (highlighted in green) and the red is what has been deleted <SCREENSHOT>
+Scroll down and see the changes you have made (highlighted in green) and the red is what has been deleted
 8. After the "Open a pull request" loads, you will see what you wrote before (In Propose file change) now in the commit section in the first input area.
 (Also, if you added anything in the body area, it will show up here as well) <br> ![enter image description here](https://s3-us-west-2.amazonaws.com/newbie-coder-warehouse/images/beginner-steps/after-click-Open+a+pull+request.png)
 - Click on "Create pull request"
 8. Challenge Complete! <br> ![enter image description here](https://s3-us-west-2.amazonaws.com/newbie-coder-warehouse/images/beginner-steps/once-done.png)